marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 disqus: true
 ---

-**WORK IN PROGRESS**

 Scala `match` expression is a very powerful tool.
-In hands of an experienced programmer it can be used to create concise and easy to understand code, yet novice programmers are often intimidated by it.
+In hands of an experienced developer it can be used to create concise and easy to understand code, yet novice programmers are often intimidated by it.
 In this blog post I will describe how `match` expression work.
-We will start with the basics and end up with extractors.
+We will start with the basics and finish with the extractors.
-After reading this post you will know how `case List(a, b, c)` works and you should be able to write your own extractors.
+After reading this post you will know how `case List(a, b, c)` works and you will be able to write your own extractors.

 #### Pattern matching values